pickpj/ev-morse/README.md

 then reads led output from /dev/input to determine nlstate, `type 17 (EV_LED), code 0 (LED_NUML), value 1`

 Comments: <br>
-Pause before writing to uinput for 1 second. <br>
+Pause before writing to uinput for 1 second.
+Worked with usleep(1.2e5); ,120ms, but timing may vary Ex.
+Ran from python script failed with 1.2e5 timing. <br>
 Time between writes is fast enough that lock keys status in KDE Plasma does not respond. <br>
-Code starting to feel bulky without modifiers being added yet.
+Code starting to feel bulky.

 <br>